-Proton pump inhibitor (PPIs) medications work by decreasing the amount of acid secreted into stomach juices.
+Proton pump inhibitor (PPI) medications work by decreasing the amount of acid secreted into stomach juices.
 They are more effective than antacids in terms of duration of action, and the active ingredient is usually omeprazole, esomeprazole, or lansoprazole.
-There are versions which are now available to buy without a prescription such as Nexium Control (contains esomeprazole), and Pyrocalm tablets (contains omeprazole).
+There are versions that are now available to buy without a prescription such as Nexium Control (contains esomeprazole), and Pyrocalm tablets (contains omeprazole).
 Higher dose versions may still need to be prescribed for some people.
 Common side effects of PPIs are generally mild and tolerable for most, including headache, stomach ache, diarrhoea, constipation, wind and nausea.

 H2 receptor blockers, a type of gut antihistamine, work differently from PPIs by reducing the amount of acid produced by the stomach in the first place.
 Ranitidine (found in Zantac), cimetidine (found in Tagamet), or famotidine are the most common active ingredients.
 However, as of January 2023 there is an ongoing shortage of ranitidine available, due to a recall prompted by safety concerns about levels of N-nitrosodimethylamine (NDMA), a nitrosamine impurity.
 It is not clear how long this shortage will continue.